thatoddmailbox/thatoddmailbox.github.io/_projects/partbolt.md

 name: PartBolt
 subtitle: Part tracking made easy.
-details_front: A website that makes it easy to track and organize electronic components.
+details_front: A website that makes it easy to track and organize electronic components, so you know exactly what you have and where it is.
+You'll spend less time finding stuff and more time on actual projects!
 index: 4
 feature: true